 Concerned about keeping baby safe on your upcoming vacation?
 Make your own childproofing travel kit!
-While we know you’d ideally like to wrap the entire hotel or rental home in bubble wrap, you really only need a few low-cost items, a keen eye for potential hiccups, and a bit of extra planning.
+While we know you’d ideally like to wrap the entire hotel or vacation rental in bubble wrap, you really only need a few low-cost items, a keen eye for potential hiccups, and a bit of extra planning.
 These expert tips will put your mind at ease so you can enjoy your vacation a little more.

 How to Make Your Own Childproofing Travel Kit: 8 Items to Pack

 We talked to Kim Finkbeiner, president and professional childproofer at Baby Proofing Pittsburgh, about the best items to put in a baby-proofing travel kit.
 Put them in a toiletry bag or tote for easy organization.

 Prevent precious little fingers from getting into electrical outlets.
 These outlet covers come in packs of 32, so you’ll have plenty for home, and to throw in your carry-on bag!